Single-Season Tigers Home Run Leaders: Top 22

 This performance from Greenberg was truly his last hurrah of elite production, as it was his second-to-last season in professional baseball as a 35-year-old.
 He finished eighth in MVP voting but did take home the single-season home run (44) and RBI (127) crowns in the process.
 It was the fourth time he led the league in each category.

 While Greenberg hit 29 of his 44 homers at home, it’s interesting to see his home OPS (1.039) be as close as it was to his road OPS (.917).
 The trick was that when he wasn’t hitting homers as a visiting player, he was hitting doubles.
 The veteran hit 29 doubles throughout the year, with 21 of them coming on the road.
-And, we can’t stop talking about this season from Greenberg without mentioning his month of September.
+And, we can’t stop talking about this season from Greenberg without mentioning the month of September.

 He finished with a flourish by posting a 1.316 OPS with 16 homers and 39 RBI.
 To provide some perspective here, in the three months prior (June through August), Greenberg hit 17 home runs with 60 RBI.

-Tigers Home Run Leaders: The Rest
+Tigers Single Season Home Run Leaders: The Rest

 • Cecil Fielder, 1991: 44 home runs